Michigan: Determining the Number of Residents for Your Rental Unit

 A PMC is often more straight forward than other codes or rules.
 The Grand Rapids PMC* simply states the number of occupants allowed per the available square footage of the entire unit AND the square footage of each bedroom.
 In Grand Rapids, the current PMC ordinance (as of October 24, 2014) establishes the limits for occupants as follows:

-70 sq. ft. for the first person and an additional 50 sq. ft. for each additional person for a bedroom, e.g. the bedroom would need 190 sq. ft. for two people.
+Minimum bedroom size is 70 sq. ft.
+And, there must be at least 50 sq. ft. for each person in a bedroom, e.g. the bedroom would need 100 sq. ft. for two people.

 The entire unit must have for:

 1-2 occupants – 120 sq. ft. of living room area plus the minimum sq. ft. required for the bedroom(s) (There is no requirement for the size of the dining area.)

 3-5 occupants – 120 sq. ft. of living room area plus an additional 80 sq. ft. for dining plus the minimum sq. ft. required for the bedroom(s).

 6 or more occupants – 150 sq. ft. of living room area plus an additional 100 sq. ft. for dining plus the minimum sq. ft. required for the bedroom(s).

 Also note that for bedrooms, living and dining rooms must also meet the minimum standard dimensions for a habitable space, e.g. minimum ceiling height is 7’.
 (A variance is allowed in some cases where the only bedrooms in the unit are slightly less than 7’.)
 They must also meet the other requirements of a habitable space, i.e. window area, egress, etc.